 Of course, where the Xpan really shines is in nature.

 One major challenge of using the Xpan is that the lenses aren’t very “fast.”
 The 45mm and 90mm lenses have a maximum aperture of f/4, and the 30mm is even worse at f/5.6.
 While this is fine for most outdoor settings, even on a partly cloudy day, it can be difficult to shoot indoors with the Xpan.
-I sometimes load my Xpan with a higher ISO film such as Fujifilm Natura 1600 in order to shoot in dimmer situations.
+I sometimes load my Xpan with a higher ISO film such as Fuji Natura 1600 in order to shoot in dimmer situations.

 The Xpan is a well-built and fun-to-use camera, and because it’s a rangefinder, it’s small and light enough to fit in my bag in a lot of situations.
-Over the past few years, I have enjoyed taking trips with two film cameras in my bag — the Xpan with 45mm lens and an SLR (either my Canon AE-1 or Nikon F6) with a 50mm lens.
+Over the past few years, I have enjoyed taking trips with two film cameras in my bag — the Xpan with the 45mm lens and an SLR (either my Canon AE-1 or Nikon F6) with a 50mm lens.
 Between these two cameras, I am able to capture almost any composition I envision.

 I’m glad I bought one back in 2017.
 With the current resurgence in film photography and dramatic increase in resale prices of popular film cameras, the Xpan is now reselling for around $3,200 with the 45mm lens, and a few thousand more if you want the other two lenses.
 I don’t think I would spend that much if I had to buy it again today.

 More words, photos, and videos about the Xpan:

 - All of my photos taken with the Xpan on Flickr

 - Some of my favorite Xpan shots from other photographers on Flickr